 For many of us, January is a time to begin increasing our training in preparation for spring/summer competitions.
 To be successful in sport, training should be structured in a way to optimise performance.
-Training programmes are defined by volume (how much), intensity (how hard) and frequency (how often).
+Training programs are defined by volume (how much), intensity (how hard) and frequency (how often).
 These variables determine the way your body adapts to training.

 So, how do we structure training to maximise effort but still gain a sense of enjoyment and well being?
 In other words, how to we find that balance between training hard and recovery?